tsangkai/multirobot_localization/README.md

 This is the simulation code for the paper "Resilient Multirobot Cooperative Localization with Explicit Communication" submitted to *IEEE Transaction on Robotics*.

 ## Multirobot Cooperative Localization Algorithm based on Covariance Intersection

 This is our algorithm developed in the paper.
+The proposed algorithm contains 3 steps:

+### Motion propagation update

+### Observation update

+### Communication update

 ## Other Multirobot Cooperative Localization Algorithms